 (d) Contents or Records of Confidential Proceedings.
 For the purpose of this rule, the contents or records of counseling, mediation or other proceeding includes information disclosed by participants to the proceedings, and records disclosed by either the opposing party, witnesses or the Office.
 A participant is free to disclose facts and other information obtained from any source outside of the confidential proceedings.
-For example, an employing office or its representatives may disclose information about its employment practices and personnel actions, provided that the information was not obtained in a confidential proceeding.
+For example, an employing office or its representatives may disclose information was not obtained in a confidential proceeding.
 However, an employee who obtains that information in mediation or other confidential proceeding may not disclose such information.
-Similarly, information forming the basis for the allegation of a complaining employee may be disclosed by that employee, provided that the information contained in those allegations was not obtained in a confidential proceeding.
+Similarly, information forming the basis for the allegation of a complaining employee may be disclosed by that employee, provided that the information contained in those allegations was not obtained in a confidential in those allegations was not obtained in a confidential proceeding.
 However, the employing office or its representatives may not disclose that information if it was obtained a confidential proceeding.